 Baking: Christmas pudding

-Christmas pudding is pretty similar to Christmas cake as it’s best made well in advance so it can have more time to absorb the variety of flavours on offer.
-If you’re super organised you could start making this pudding in the summer months – yes, seriously!
+Christmas pudding is pretty similar to Christmas cake: it's best made well in advance to allow all of the flavours to develop.
+If you're super organised you could start making this pudding in the summer months - yes, seriously!

-- How to store: In the freezer – you can freeze your pudding up to 6 months or you can store thoroughly wrapped in a cool, dark place for up to 4 months.
+• How to store: In the freezer - you can freeze your pudding for up to 6 months or you can store thoroughly wrapped in a cool, dark place for up to 4 months.

 Get the recipe: Christmas pudding